Imagine you’re at a party. Someone walks up to you – maybe you know them, maybe you don’t - and they say, “Hi, my name is Jim.”

 Perhaps your Facebook strategy is to publish “Daily Tips” – to make them aware of that unique value.

-Or maybe your Twitter strategy is to blend a little of your personal with professional life – so invite them to follow you on Twitter so they can [ex] see your devotion to your favorite sports team or hobby as well as sharing the top news of the day.
+Or maybe your Twitter strategy is to blend a little of your personality with professional life – so invite them to follow you on Twitter so they can [ex] see your devotion to your favorite sports team or hobby as well as sharing the top news of the day.

 Send this email out about 2 days after Email 1: Acknowledgement/Fulfillment so they aren’t feeling pressured.